 GeneCards Summary for PDGFB Gene

-PDGFB (Platelet-Derived Growth Factor Beta Polypeptide) is a Protein Coding gene.
-Diseases associated with PDGFB include basal ganglia calcification, idiopathic, 5 and diabetic foot ulcers.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include protein homodimerization activity and growth factor activity.
+PDGFB (Platelet Derived Growth Factor Subunit B) is a Protein Coding gene.
+Diseases associated with PDGFB include Dermatofibrosarcoma Protuberans and Basal Ganglia Calcification, Idiopathic, 5.
+Among its related pathways are RET signaling and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
 An important paralog of this gene is PDGFA.

 Growth factor that plays an essential role in the regulation of embryonic development, cell proliferation, cell migration, survival and chemotaxis.
 Potent mitogen for cells of mesenchymal origin (PubMed:26599395).
 Required for normal proliferation and recruitment of pericytes and vascular smooth muscle cells in the central nervous system, skin, lung, heart and placenta.
 Required for normal blood vessel development, and for normal development of kidney glomeruli.
 Plays an important role in wound healing.
 Signaling is modulated by the formation of heterodimers with PDGFA (By similarity).

 Platelet-derived growth factor receptors (PDGFRs) are catalytic receptors that have intracellular tyrosine kinase activity.
 They have roles in the regulation of many biological processes including embryonic development, angiogenesis, cell proliferation and differentiation.